Hawker

 Hawker hosts an older demographic, ranking in the top quartile nationwide

-Hawker has a median age of 42, which is considerably higher than the Australian Capital Territory figure of 35 and significantly higher than Australia's median age of 38 years.
-Compared to the Australian Capital Territory average, Hawker has an over-representation of the 75-84 age cohort (9.1% locally), while the 25-34 age group is under-represented (12.4%).
-Between 2021 and present, the population aged 15 to 24 grew from 12.4% to 14.2%, while the 65 to 74 cohort declined from 11.2% to 9.2%.
-By 2041, demographic modeling suggests Hawker's age profile will evolve significantly.
-The 85+ age cohort is projected to expand by 23 people (28%), reaching a total of 109 individuals.
-Notably, the combined 65+ age groups are expected to account for 82% of total population growth.
-Meanwhile, the 65 to 74 and 0 to 4 cohorts are anticipated to experience population declines.
+Hawker has a median age of 42, which is higher than the Australian Capital Territory figure of 35 years.
+This is also significantly higher than Australia's median age of 38 years.
+Compared to the Australian Capital Territory average, Hawker has an over-representation of the 75-84 age cohort (9.1%), while the 25-34 age group is under-represented (12.4%).
+Between 2021 and present, the proportion of the population aged 15 to 24 has increased from 12.4% to 14.2%.
+Conversely, the proportion of those aged 65 to 74 has decreased from 11.2% to 9.2%.
+By 2041, demographic modeling suggests Hawker's age profile will change significantly.
+The number of people aged 85 and above is projected to increase by 23 (a rise of 28%) to reach 109.
+Notably, the combined age groups of 65+ are expected to account for 82% of total population growth.
+This reflects Hawker's aging demographic profile.
+Meanwhile, the 65 to 74 and 0 to 4 age cohorts are projected to experience population declines.

 Frequently Asked Questions - Age